brianwmunz/svgReader-QlikSense/README.md

 [http://www.inkscape.org/en/](http://www.inkscape.org/en/)

-The extension itself is pre-packaged with 34+ maps of various countries and their different regions, as well as a world map and maps of Europe and Africa.

 Once a map is chosen and loaded in the extension, the data in the QVF will need to somehow link to the region ID on the SVG.
 Typically the regions are identified by ISO code.
 The reason for this is because it is a globally standard code for identifying regions, and it eliminates the possibility for confusion over the naming, spelling, etc. of the different regions.
 Loading these ISO codes should be fairly easy, and the data can be scraped from sites like Wikipedia without much difficulty.